What Can be Done?

 Once the crisis has been resolved a company should not make the mistake of relaxing their efforts or lowering their efforts.
 Just because one shitstorm has been handled doesn’t mean another can’t happen in the future.
 Therefore, it’s best to learn from the situation and know what to look out for.
 Spotting any red flags in the future can mean the storm is avoided.
 Additionally, if there was anything that could have been handled differently then use this information to create future preventative strategies.

 Crowdsourcing is not immune to the concept of shitstorms.
 In fact, it’s something that must be taken quite seriously when companies ask consumers to partake in ideas and suggestions.
 Handing over ideas for your products and services to the general public can go very wrong if certain boundaries aren’t set.
 If a company wants to use the creativity of the crowd for its product development, it must provide clear rules that guarantee transparency from the very start.
 Unfortunately, even some of the largest companies out there have fallen foul of this.
 Of course, this then results in a shitstorm that may make the brand look ridiculous or paint them in a negative light.

-If a company wants to use the creativity of the crowd for its product development, it must provide clear rules that guarantee transparency from the very start.
-Pril and its design contest for a limited edition bottle are a warning example.
-Pril unleashed a storm of protest after it removed initially eligible but seemingly unsuitable designs, and deleted all the user votes and finally sharpened the rules of the contest.
-Negative comments piled up on Facebook and Twitter.
-Pril reacted by censoring the comments instead of engaging in an open discussion.
+An example of this is when Pril (a dishwashing detergent brand) held a crowdsourced design contest for a limited edition bottle.
+Pril unleashed a storm of protest after it removed initially eligible but seemingly unsuitable designs and deleted all the user votes and finally sharpened the rules of the contest.
+As expected, negative comments piled up on Facebook and Twitter.
+Unfortunately, Pril reacted by censoring the comments instead of engaging in an open discussion.
 The company made practically every mistake possible and created their own sustainable PR disaster.